Freenove/Freenove_Omni_Wheel_Car_Kit_for_Raspberry_Pi_Pico/docs/source/fnk0097/codes/four_wheel/9_Compass_Test.rst

 Schematic
 ======================================

-As shown in the schematic below, the SDA and SCL of the sensor are connected to GP4 and GP5 pf the Raspberry Pi Pico (W) respectively.
+As shown in the schematic below, the SDA and SCL of the sensor are connected to GP4 and GP5 of the Raspberry Pi Pico (W) respectively.

 .. image:: ../../codes/_static/imgs/9_Compass_Test/Chapter09_02.png
     :align: center